shsagir/play-area-sync/docs/git-deployment.md

 ## Git ready

-**There is no FTP here.** We assume that you have: [Git installed](git) locally and know the basics.
+We assume that you have: [Git installed](git) locally and know the basics.
 We further assume that you know about [access methods](/access-methods) here on fortrabbit, so either have your SSH keys installed or your [Dashboard](/dashboard) password handy.

 ## Usage